Reverse UV Printing

 Metal and glass (signs, promotional products)

-What are the advantages of embossing?
+What are the different types of printing techniques?

-What is hot stamping, and where is it used?
+What is embossing, and how is it different from debossing?

 Get Custom Packaging Today